kwargdevs/.github/profile/README.md

 ## Our Projects

-### Project 1: [Project Name]
+### Project 1: Social Justice Mission

-[Project Name] is an exciting project aimed at solving [describe the problem or purpose].
-We are leveraging the latest technologies, such as [mention relevant technologies or frameworks], to create a robust and user-friendly solution.
-You can find more information and contribute to this project by visiting the project repository: [Link to the repository].
+"Social-Justice" is a platform dedicated to promoting and supporting social justice causes.
+The project aims to create awareness, facilitate discussions, and provide resources related to various areas of social justice.
+The platform aims to give a helping hand to those in need and create positive change in society.

 ### Project 2: MannuelPortraits